-We have audited the accompanying consolidated financial statements of The Cyprus Development Bank Public Company Limited and its subsidiaries (the "Group") and the separate financial statements of The Cyprus Development Bank Public Company Limited (the "Bank"), which are presented in pages 42 to 168 and comprise the consolidated and separate statement of financial position as at 31 December 2022, and the consolidated and separate income statements and consolidated and separate statements of other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated and separate financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of The Cyprus Development Bank Public Company Limited and its subsidiaries (the "Group") and the separate financial statements of The Cyprus Development Bank Public Company Limited (the "Bank"), which are presented in pages 41 to 161 and comprise the consolidated and separate statement of financial position as at 31 December 2023, and the consolidated and separate income statements and consolidated and separate statements of other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated and separate financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Group and the Bank as at 31 December 2022, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Group and the Bank as at 31 December 2023, and of their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS Accounting Standards) (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.